Kangleipak Communist Party: Background

 This faction of the Kangleipak Communist Party came into existence in the late 2000s following the failure of certain party leaders to commit themselves to Marxism and Maoism.
 The incumbent chairman of its Politburo Standing Committee (highest decision-making body), Ibungo Ngangom, who used to head the Information and Public Relations Department of the Kangleipak Communist Party, was the main force behind the emergence of this faction, which has now become the most prominent among the KCP factions.
 Though it came up as a separate group around 2010, it still sticks to 14 April 1980 as its rising day, because the Kangleipak Communist Party was established on this date.

 Ideology

 The Kangleipak Communist Party under Ngangom is a group that follows Marxism and Maoism.
-But what makes this group a unique communist party is the fact that its chairman has often spoken about ideological flexibility and adopting the so-called bamboo policy.
+Its chairman has often spoken about ideological flexibility and adopting the so-called bamboo policy.
 According to Ngangom, communism is a living ideology and nobody must hesitate to 'adjust' in order to make it realistic and successful.
 He has also talked about trying to achieve a higher level of compatibility between Marxism and Maoism.
 The group especially promotes the principle 'from each according to their abilities, to each according to their needs'.